Chair and Commissioners

 Research Officer

 Alison is the research officer at the Commission.
-She supports the Commission's research needs by developing and managing external research contracts and undertaking primary and secondary research.
+She leads the Commission's research needs by developing and managing external research contracts and undertaking primary and secondary research.

 -